asterycs/fem3d/README.md

 TODO:
 * Instructions for building the WASM version
-* Send all events App -> Ui and create callbacks for actions in App.
-Now it is a mess.
+* Send all events App -> Ui and create callbacks for actions in App and clean upp the mess